blazingpencils/blazingpencils.github.io/README.md

 The images for projects are located under "/assets/image/projects" and "/assets/image/projects/carousel".
 Images in the /assets/image/projects folder are what display on the project grid (on the homepage and on the projects page), while images in the /assets/image/projects/carousel are what display on the specific project's page.

-First we'll upload the image you want to appear on the homepage grid.
+First we'll upload the image you want to appear on the project grid.
 I edited these images to use a size of 2000x1545px (in some cases adding an extra white background layer), or in case they were originally smaller, a size that kept that same ratio.

 Navigate to /assets/image/projects and drag the image you want to use onto the screen, then click the commit button.